Urinary tract infection (UTI) in cats

 • Certain allergies (also called “immune-mediated hypersensitivities”) can contribute to bladder irritation, inflammation and infection.

-• A more recent cause of recurrent UTI is the emergence of bacteria resistant to antibiotic drugs (antimicrobials).
+• A more recent cause of recurrent UTI is antimicrobial resistance.

 • Long-term administration of steroid medications can suppress the immune system, increasing a cat’s chances of contracting urinary tract infections.